 There’s no hard and fast rule for what kind of attire is appropriate for a memorial service.
 Outdoor memorial services generally call for more relaxed attire.

 A memorial service at a church, temple, or other religious building calls for more traditional funeral attire.
-Here are some things to keep in mind as you select your wardrobe.
+Here are some things to keep in mind when considering what to wear to a memorial service:

 Timing can be a factor when you consider what to wear.
 Typically, funerals take place within a week or so of a person’s death.
 Let’s say you plan to attend a memorial service for a person who died only a week ago or less — you can usually predict that the service will be more formal.